makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

     js> squares_to_20 = [i * i for i in count(20)]
     0,1,4,9,16,25,36,49,64,81,100,121,144,169,196,225,256,289,324,361

-Array comprehensions actually never made it to the EcmaScript standard but as I write this my version of Firefox does support `some form of it <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Array_comprehensions>`_:
+Array comprehensions actually never made it to the ECMAScript standard but as I write this, my version of Firefox does support `some form of it <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Array_comprehensions>`_:

 .. sourcecode:: javascript